 - Creates the characters and situation for the comic, and produces the basic script for each update.
 May also complete the lettering.

 - Actually draws the comic.
-The art is really the main thing and can tend to be the largest bulk of work.
-To be more efficient, it may be useful further subdivide and delegate specific tasks: penciling, inking, coloring, lettering and digital proofing.
+The art is really the main thing and can tend to be the largest bulk of work, so all group members must participate in the artistic process.
+To be more efficient, it helps to have an individual who coordinates and delegates that work.

 Before beginning production, each team should discuss their relevant talents and interests with regard to publishing this comic and how each member can contribute to the process given the division of labor listed.
 By October 5, each team must submit a proposal, a report that includes the following sections: